78%: The Number That Defines This Program’s Market Position

 The Behavior Analysis program benefits from Simmons’ established infrastructure for professional graduate education, including academic support services, career counseling, and alumni networks in healthcare and education that extend well beyond the ABA sector.
 For students who anticipate working in school-based or multidisciplinary clinical settings — where behavior analysts collaborate routinely with educators, occupational therapists, speech-language pathologists, and social workers — Simmons’ cross-disciplinary professional network has practical value that single-discipline ABA programs do not provide.

-Who Simmons Is Built For — and Where It Competes
+Who Simmons Is Built For

 For students who value smaller cohort sizes, more direct access to faculty, and a program culture that reflects the norms of a professional graduate school rather than a large online education platform, Simmons offers a distinct experience.
 Whether that experience translates into meaningfully different outcomes beyond the pass rate advantage is difficult to measure objectively, but it is a real differentiator for students for whom program culture and faculty relationship are decision-relevant factors.